Learning From Afar Was Easy for HAPI Student Brittany Adewoye

 Who were some of the people who were particularly helpful to you?

-What advice would you give to someone considering the MSHAPI program?
+What advice would you give to someone considering the HAPI program?

 I would say that you won't be disappointed by the quality and genuine care of the people involved in the operations of this program.
 They truly care about your experience and success in this program and even prepare you for after graduation.